mpatric/mp3agic/readme.md

 ## Some example code

-A small snippet of java code which loads an mp3 file, prints out the artist from the ID3v1 tag (if found) and the artist and version from the ID3v2 tag (if found); then changes the artist on the ID3v2 tag and saves the mp3 with this change with a new filename.
+A small snippet of java code which loads an mp3 file, prints out the length in seconds.
+It also prints out the artist from the ID3v1 tag
+(if found) and the artist and version from the ID3v2 tag (if found).
+It then changes the artist on an existing ID3v2 tag and saves the mp3 (including this change) with a new filename.

 <code>
-        String filename = "SomeMp3File.mp3";
-        Mp3File mp3file = new Mp3File(filename);
+        Mp3File mp3file = new Mp3File("SomeMp3File.mp3");
         System.out.println("Length of this mp3 in seconds is: " + mp3file.getLengthInSeconds());

         if (mp3file.hasId3v1Tag()) {